Mindful Compassionate Dialogue Therapy (MCDT)

 MCD offers 9 foundations for wellbeing and building an integrated sense of self.
 In addition, it illuminates 12 relationship competencies - clear, learnable skills for cultivating love, trust, and collaboration.

-As clients grow in their capacity to embody these competencies, they expand their ability to flourish in every part of life and love.
+As clients grow in their capacity to embody these competencies, they can expand their ability to flourish in every part of life and love.

 There are clients seeking this work.
 We look forward to growing the list of practitioners to refer them to!